aldoobed/employee-REST/README.md

     ./mvnw spring-boot:run
 4. Open a web browser and enter url: http://localhost:8080/swagger-ui.html
-5. REST API methods wil be shown an could be run from there.
+5. REST API methods will be shown and could be run from there.

 For stopping the api.
 1. From command line or terminal hits ctrl+c.